 Many business transactions, including financial, legal, and other regulated transactions, require high assurance when signing documents.
 When documents are distributed electronically, it is important that recipients can:

 Certificate-based signatures provide both of these security services.
-Many businesses and governments have chosen to set up a certificate-based digital signature infrastructure within their organization – using third party certificate authorities to provide independent identity validation.
+Many businesses and governments have chosen to set up a certificate-based digital signature infrastructure within their organization.
+They use third-party certificate authorities to provide independent identity validation.
 Examples include:

 - Sign PDF files using certificate IDs